2010

 Little Sichuan San Mateo Exterior

-Little Sichuan is a Sichuan Chinese Restaurant located in Downtown San Mateo next to Draegar’s.
+Little Sichuan is a Sichuan Chinese Restaurant located in Downtown San Mateo next to legendary foodie hangout Draegar’s.
 It has been around for many years but changed hands in 2007.
 The former co-owner and chef used to run Classic Sichuan Restaurant in Millbrae.
 Do not confuse this place with others with similar names.
 Many folks stopped coming after the change in ownership including ourselves.
 It was time to check Little Sichuan out again in October 2010, after another year.
-This is a place to come for Sichuan dishes like noodles, not for generic Americanized Chinese food such as Beef Broccoli or classic Cantonese Chinese dishes that are better down the block at Champagne Seafood or HK Causeway Bay.
+This is a place to come for Sichuan dishes like noodles, not for generic Americanized Chinese food such as Beef Broccoli. classic Cantonese Chinese dishes that are better down the block at Champagne Seafood or HK Causeway Bay.
+Our last visit was in March 2014.

 Little Sichuan San Mateo Interior